The following recap of the 7th Annual Great American Outdoor Show was issued by show producers at the conclusion of the 2020 show.

 The Friends of NRA Banquet on Feb.
 6 raised more than $32,000 to support youth safety training and education programs in Pennsylvania and beyond.
 The NRA Country Concert showcased the enthusiastic entertainer Chris Janson, with openers Jacob Bryant and Jon Langston on Feb.8.

 Next year’s Great American Outdoor Show is scheduled for Feb.
 6-14, 2021, at the Pennsylvania Farm Show Complex.
-For the latest information on the Great American Outdoor Show, visit www.greatamericanoutdoorshow.org or follow on Facebook, Twitter and Instagram.
+For the latest information on the Great American Outdoor Show, visit www.greatamericanoutdoorshow.org.
+(Update: The 2021 Great American Outdoor Show was canceled due to Covid-19 and returned in 2022.)

 About the National Rifle Association